VTY shell¶

 -

-¶ Enables/disables vtysh output pagination.
+terminal paginate¶ Enables/disables vtysh output pagination.
 This command is intended to be placed in

 Permissions and setup requirements¶